asharris/ParallelsBackup/README.md

 and must be readable by the program itself.

 The first file found is used.
-If neither file is found, the program exists with an error.
-If both files are found, then ~/.backupParallels.ini is used.
+If neither file is found, the program exits with an error.
+If both files exist, then ~/.backupParallels.ini is used.

 The configuration file is split into several sections:
 * main